nebulab/pulsar/README.md

 Once the repository is ready, you'll need to tell Pulsar where it is.
 The repository location can be specified either as a full git path or a github repository path (`gh_user/pulsar-conf`).

-Since Pulsar requires the configurations repository for everything, there are multiple ways to store this information so that you don't have to type it everytime.
+Since Pulsar requires the repository for everything, there are multiple ways to store this information so that you don't have to type it everytime.

 You have three possibilities: